raghavmanoharanjayanthi30/careerportfolio/README.md

 # Projects

 ## **MIT Analytics Lab: Building CMA CGM's First AI-Powered Email Assistant**
+Won 3rd place at the MIT Initiative on the Digital Economy’s Analytics Lab Event

 **Background and Problem Statement**
 CMA CGM is the largest shipping company in the United States and handles more than 100k emails a week.
 However, they are currently processed manually by customer agents.
 There is a need for email classification and automating response generation to these emails.